 - Also, the receivables collection could also be slow.

-|S. No||Company Name||Current Ratio|
+|S. No||Company Name||Ratio|

 - Lack of sufficient funds to meet current obligations and

-- Current Ratios can be manipulated by the management.
-An equal increase in both current assets and current liabilities would decrease the ratio and likewise, an equal decrease in current assets and current liabilities would increase current ratio.
+- This ratio can be manipulated by management.
+An equal increase in both current assets and current liabilitiesCurrent Assets And Current LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
+They're usually salaries payable, expense payable, short term loans etc. would decrease the ratio, and likewise, an equal decrease in current assets and current liabilities would increase the ratio.